opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param value: Value to assign to diagonal elements.

 The function
-:cpp:func:`setIdentity` initializes a scaled identity matrix:
+:ocv:func:`setIdentity` initializes a scaled identity matrix:

 .. math::